jessicafxng/cse15l-lab-reports/lab-1-report.md

 ![Image](ls-lat-command.png)

+* The `ls -lat` command displays information about the files in the directory, the user, the user access, the server, and the date and time of the created files.

 ![Image](ls-a-command.png)

+* The `ls-a` command displays information about all the content, including the hidden files, in the current directory.

 ![Image](cat-command.png)

+* The `cat-command` prints out the contents in a file.
+In this case, we are printing out the text written in the file called hello.txt.

 ## How to: Move Files Over SSH with scp

 *Why is this necessary?* One important step in working remotely is the ability to copy files back and forth between computers.

 * I created a file on my own computer called `WhereAmI.java` and pasted some content into it.
 Then, I compiled and ran the program using the commands `javac` and `java`.
 This is what the window looked like once I completed these steps:

 ![Image](SSH-scp-initial-output.png)

+* The output displays information about the computer operating system, the user name on the computer, the user home on the computer, and the user directory on the computer.
+All the information regards the local machine.

 * In the same terminal, I ran a command using `scp` followed by the file `WhereAmI.java`, my username, and `:~/`.
 Then, I entered the password I used to log in with `SSH`.
 This is what the window looked like once I completed these steps: